Pirates vs. Rays Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 23 hits with five doubles, five home runs and 17 walks.
-He has driven in 14 runs with four stolen bases.
+- Andrew McCutchen has five doubles, six home runs, 17 walks and 15 RBI (24 total hits).
+He's also swiped four bases.

 McCutchen Recent Games